aragilar/dnd-flask/data/documentation/combat.md

 You can **drop prone** without using any of your speed. **Standing up** takes more effort; doing so costs an amount of movement equal to half your speed.
 For example, if your speed is 30 feet, you must spend 15 feet of movement to stand up.
 You can't stand up if you don't have enough movement left or if your speed is 0.

 To move while prone, you must **crawl** or use magic such as teleportation.
 Every foot of movement while crawling costs 1 extra foot.
-Crawling 1 foot in dificult terrain, therefore, costs 3 feet of movement.
+Crawling 1 foot in difficult terrain, therefore, costs 3 feet of movement.

 ### Moving Around Other Creatures

 You can move through a nonhostile creature's space.
 In contrast, you can move through a hostile creature's space only if the creature is at least two sizes larger or smaller than you.
-Remember that another creature's space is dificult terrain for you.
+Remember that another creature's space is difficult terrain for you.

 Whether a creature is a friend or an enemy, you can't willingly end your move in its space.